liiihc/SMAC/SMAC-v1.0/README.txt

 ## Citation
 If you use SMAC in your research, please cite:
-> Haicheng et al., SMAC: Identifying DNA N6-methyladenine (6mA) at the single-molecule level using SMRT Circular Consensus Sequencing (CCS) data
+> Li et al., SMAC: Identifying DNA N6-methyladenine (6mA) at the single-molecule level using SMRT Circular Consensus Sequencing (CCS) data

 ## Contact
 For questions, please contact Haicheng at [liiihc0924@gmail.com].